1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Artificial Intelligence (AI) - NSF Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) is sponsored by U.S. National Science Foundation (NSF).
-This topic focuses on cutting-edge technologies in deep learning-based AI systems and AI-based hardware.
-It emphasizes next-generation AI technologies that are safe, reliable, fair, robust, privacy-preserving, and efficient.
+This program focuses on cutting-edge technologies in deep learning-based AI systems and AI-based hardware, emphasizing next-generation AI technologies that are safe, reliable, fair, robust, privacy-preserving, and efficient.

 Get alerted about grants like this